 An Ambassador for the NCIDQ Exam is a practitioner, educator, or advocate who is committed to promoting the value of the NCIDQ Exam and NCIDQ Certification.
 Ambassadors are stellar examples and motivational role models of the industry's highly skilled professionals.
 Their advice is sought by new and seasoned designers alike.
 Their influence and insights help shape the profession.
 Ambassadors are charged with remaining up to date on the latest news on the NCIDQ Exam and are on the front line of the industry to educate, mentor, and engage various audiences on the importance of the NCIDQ Certification.

 Ambassadors represent the NCIDQ Exam, and, therefore, it is crucial for them to maintain the highest standards of accuracy and professionalism while serving in this role.
-CIDQ requires all Ambassadors to provide feedback on their engagements, as well as participating in an annual retraining to ensure they are up to date with the current information as it relates to the NCIDQ Exam.
+CIDQ requires all Ambassadors to participate in an annual retraining to ensure they are up to date with the current information as it relates to the NCIDQ Exam.
 Ambassadors are not providers of NCIDQ Exam preparation materials; rather, they represent CIDQ to local communities in an effort to further educate individuals on the importance of the NCIDQ Exam and NCIDQ Certification, in addition to the interior design profession as a whole.

 Purpose of Ambassadors Program: